Designations Congruent with Things: Chapter 17

 Not the darkness.

-He’s not sure about their recently appropriated set of clean, white rooms, about the classtastic, minimalist, I-live-next-to-radioactive-isotopes-but-I-do-it-in-style furniture, the dark wood of the table, the granite counter-tops, the hardwood floors, the LED natural spectrum lights for people who get sad under cloud cover, or the floor to ceiling windows that look out over the remains of a beautiful bay turned disgusting.
+He’s not sure about their recently appropriated set of clean, white rooms, about the classtastic, minimalist, I-live-next-to-radioactive-isotopes-but-I-do-it-in-style furniture, the dark wood of the table, the granite countertops, the hardwood floors, the LED natural-spectrum lights for people who get sad under cloud cover, or the floor-to-ceiling windows that look out over the remains of a beautiful bay turned disgusting.
 He’s not sure about the diagonal swath of radioactive fallout that separates him from the Pacific.
 He’s not sure about not being sure about being separated from the water on the other side of the Wall.
-He’s not sure about bookcases without sides, those seem weird to him, wall-mounted shelves with no edges?
+He’s not sure about bookcases without sides, those seem weird to him.
+Wall-mounted shelves with no edges?
 He doesn’t like that—it looks dangerous for the books, that’s all.
 That’s not weird.
 Is it weird?
 It’s not weird.
-He doesn’t like that someone else furnished this place, someone with the aesthetic sensibilities of a low-to-moderately gifted interior decorator who is a mental amalgam of cheap furniture catalogues and called something like Paul or Erika or Paulerika and who was probably passionate about nothing but the concept of mediocrity and efficiency via prefabrication.
+He doesn’t like that someone else furnished this place, someone with the aesthetic sensibilities of a low-to-moderately gifted interior decorator who is a mental amalgam of cheap furniture catalogs and called something like Paul or Erika or Paulerika and who is probably passionate about nothing but the concepts of mediocrity and efficiency via prefabrication.

-Newt is being somewhat unfair to Amalgamated Paulerika, but it feels safer this way—because Paulerika is not really the type to say, hypothetically, put things in apartments that don’t belong in apartments, he’s not going to specify exactly what he means by that because that’s getting into territory that he still has the sense to label as a little bit paranoid.
+Newt is being somewhat unfair to Amalgamated Paulerika, but it feels safer this way—because Paulerika isn’t really the type to, say, hypothetically, put things in apartments that don’t belong in apartments; Newt won’t specify exactly what he means by that because it’s creeping into territory he still has the sense to label as A Little Bit Paranoid.
 Possibly.
-Possibly he’s just slightly slightly (understandably) growing increasingly anxious about a whole host of things, so sue him, he doesn’t like unanswered questions and this pre-furnished apartment is too full of surfaces that he’s going to bleed on.
+Possibly he’s just slightly slightly (understandably) growing increasingly anxious about a whole host of things, so sue him, he doesn’t like unanswered questions and this pre-furnished apartment is too full of surfaces he’ll definitely bleed on.

 Newt maaayyyy not have slept in four days.